An aperiodic set of 11 Wang tiles: An aperiodic Wang set of 11 tiles - Proof sketch

-\section{An aperiodic Wang set of 11 tiles - Proof Sketch}
+\section{An aperiodic Wang set of 11 tiles - Proof sketch}

-Using the same method presented in the last section, we were able to enumerate and test sets of 11 tiles, and found a few potential candidates.
-Of these few candidates, two of them were extremely promising and we will indeed prove that they are aperiodic sets.
+Using a similar method to the one presented in the last section, we were able to enumerate and test sets of 11 tiles and find a few potential candidates.
+This computation took approximately one year on several hundred cores, using again the PSMN cluster and the LIP cluster.

-These sets of tiles are presented in Figure~\ref{fig:ws} and \ref{fig:ws4}.
-Both sets are very similar: the second one is obtained from the first one by collapsing the colors 4 and~0.